FDSN/OBS-standards/standards.md

 This is the only way to accurately represent OBS clock rates, which are regular but off of the specified sampling rate by a factor of approximately 1e-8 (MCXOs) or 1e-9.5 (CSACs), requiring 27- or 32-bit floating-point mantissas, respectively, to be correctly specified.
 Single precision floats only have 23-bit mantissas, double precision floats have 52-bit mantissas.

-##### More data quality flags, with clear hierarchy

-###### In miniSEED2

-**REMOVE BELOW, FOCUS ON MINISEED3?** d
-Data quality flags are the only clear way to distinguish between levels of data processing, but the choices are too limited.
-Additional data qualities that cannot currently be specified are: Data directly translated from another format , or data for which the header values have been changed, but not the data itself.
-A possible hierarchy would be (new in italics):
-- “D” : The state of quality control of the data is Indeterminate
-- “T”: Translated Raw Waveform Data from another initial format
-- “R”: Raw Waveform Data with no Quality Control (reserved for SEEDlink)
-- “H”: Quality controlled Data, processes have been applied only to the headers
-- “Q”: Quality controlled Data, some processes have been applied to the data (does this mean time-series values)?
-- “C”: Quality controlled Data, No processes applied to time-series or header
-- “M”: Data center modified, time-series values have not been changed

 ###### In miniSEED3
 In the miniSEED3 header, the Data publication version replaces the data quality flags (can still have flags in “Extra Header Fields” (field 14).
 This offers a clear hierarchy,